liquity/dev/README.md

 The system has no admin key or human governance.
 Once deployed, it is fully automated, decentralized and no user holds any special privileges in or control over the system.

-The three main contracts - `BorrowerOperations.sol`, `CDPManager.sol` and `PoolManager.sol` - hold the user-facing public functions, and contain most of the internal system logic.
-Together they control trove state updates and movements of ether and tokens around the system.
+The three main contracts - `BorrowerOperations.sol`, `TroveManager.sol` and `PoolManager.sol` - hold the user-facing public functions, and contain most of the internal system logic.
+Together they control trove state updates and movements of Ether and tokens around the system.

 ### Core Smart Contracts

 `BorrowerOperations.sol` - contains the basic operations by which borrowers interact with their CDP: loan creation, ETH top-up / withdrawal, stablecoin issuance and repayment.
 BorrowerOperations functions call in to CDPManager, telling it to update trove state, where necessary.
 BorrowerOperations functions also call in to PoolManager, telling it to move Ether and/or tokens between Pools, where necessary.

-`CDPManager.sol` - contains functionality for liquidations and redemptions.
+`TroveManager.sol` - contains functionality for liquidations and redemptions.
 Also contains the state of each trove - i.e. a record of the trove’s collateral and debt.
-The CDPManager does not hold value (i.e. ether / tokens).
-CDPManager functions call in to PooManager to tell it to move ether/tokens between Pools, where necessary.
+TroveManager does not hold value (i.e. Ether / other tokens).
+TroveManager functions call in to PooManager to tell it to move Ether/tokens between Pools, where necessary.

-`LiquityBase.sol` - Both CDPManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.
+`LiquityBase.sol` - Both TroveManager and BorrowerOperations inherit from the parent contract LiquityBase, which contains global constants and some common functions.

 `PoolManager.sol` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated ETH rewards.
-It also directs the transfers of ether and tokens between Pools.
+It also directs the transfers of Ether and tokens between Pools.

-`CLVToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard.
-The contract mints, burns and transfers CLV tokens.
+`LUSDToken.sol` - the stablecoin token contract, which implements the ERC20 fungible token standard.
+The contract mints, burns and transfers LUSD tokens.

-`SortedCDPs.sol` - a doubly linked list that stores addresses of CDP owners, sorted by their individual collateral ratio (ICR).
-It inserts and re-inserts CDPs at the correct position, based on their ICR.
+`SortedTroves.sol` - a doubly linked list that stores addresses of trove owners, sorted by their individual collateral ratio (ICR).
+It inserts and re-inserts troves at the correct position, based on their ICR.

+**TODO: Description of PriceFeed.sol to be eventually updated.

 `PriceFeed.sol` - Contains functionality for obtaining the current ETH:USD price, which the system uses for calculating collateral ratios.
 Currently, the price is a state variable that can be manually set by the admin.
 The PriceFeed contract will eventually store no price data, and when called from within other Liquity contracts, will automatically pull the current and decentralized ETH:USD price data from the Chainlink contract.